Multimodal Image Synthesis and Editing: The Generative AI Era: Experimental Evaluation

 \subsubsection{Text Guidance}

-We benchmark text-to-image generation methods on COCO dataset as tabulated in \ref{tab_coco} (The results are extracted from relevant papers).
-As shown in Table \ref{tab_coco}, GAN-based, auto-regressive, and diffusion-based methods can all achieve SOTA performance in terms of FID, e.g., 8.12 in GAN-based method LAFITE \cite{zhou2021lafite}, 7.23 in auto-regressive method Parti \cite{yu2022scaling}, 7.27 in diffusion-based method Imagen \cite{saharia2022photorealistic}.
-However, auto-regressive and diffusion-based methods are still preferred in recent SOTA works, thanks to their stationary training objective and easy scalability \cite{dhariwal2021diffusion}.
+We benchmark text-to-image generation methods on COCO dataset as tabulated in Table \ref{tab_coco} (The results are extracted from relevant papers).
+As shown in Table \ref{tab_coco}, GAN-based, autoregressive, and diffusion-based methods can all achieve SOTA performance in terms of FID, e.g., 8.12 in GAN-based method LAFITE \cite{zhou2021lafite}, 7.23 in autoregressive method Parti \cite{yu2022scaling}, and 7.27 in diffusion-based method Imagen \cite{saharia2022photorealistic}.
+However, autoregressive and diffusion-based methods are still preferred in recent SOTA work, thanks to their stationary training objective and good scalability \cite{dhariwal2021diffusion}.